 Note: This is a preview feature and is subject to change.
-Any ScenesA Scene contains the environments and menus of your game.
+If you have ScenesA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

-See in Glossary that use this feature may need updating in a future release.
+See in Glossary that use this feature, you might need to update them in a future release.
 Do not rely on this feature for full-scale production until it is officially released.

-The GPU Lightmapper gives you an interactive workflow when you’re setting up and tweaking the lighting in your scene.
-Because this lightmapper uses the GPU in your computer to generate baked lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
+See in Glossary is a backend for the Progressive Lightmapper that uses your computer’s GPU and VRAM generate baked lightmapsA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

 To use the Progressive GPU Lightmapper, your computer must have:

-Note: If the baking process uses more than the available GPU memory, the process can fall back to the CPU Lightmapper.
-Some drivers with virtual memory support swap to CPU memory instead, which makes the baking process slower.
+Note: If the baking process uses more than the available GPU memory, the process might fall back to the CPU Lightmapper.
+Some graphics drivers with virtual memory support swap to CPU memory instead, which makes the baking process slower.

-To see which GPU Unity currently uses for baking:
+To see which GPU Unity currently uses for baking, in the Editor:

 To see the available GPUs in your machine: